facebook/react/docs/docs/tutorial.md

 Note that native HTML element names start with a lowercase letter, while custom React class names begin with an uppercase letter.
 The above component is a stateless functional component.
 Another way to define a component is an ES6 class, this is explained [on this page](/docs/docs/05-reusable-components.md#es6-classes)
+Which of the format to choose is not a hard choice.
+If your compnents have state or require lifecycle methods (they will be introduced soon), then only use ES6 style class components else use the above mentioned stateless functional react components.
 #### JSX Syntax

 The first thing you'll notice is the XML-ish syntax in your JavaScript.
 We have a simple precompiler that translates the syntactic sugar to this plain JavaScript: